dialog-semiconductor/DA14695_module_Pico/README.md

 ### Renesas DA14695MOD Pico board
 ----------

 This repository holds all of the design files for the DA14695MOD Pico board.
 The files can be opened in KiCAD 6.
-PDF of the design is available s[here](Assets/Pico%20schematic%20final.pdf).
+Full schematics PDF is available [here](Assets/Pico%20schematic%20final.pdf).

 Below is the Pinout diagram for the board.